Expert Witness Definition

-An expert witness is a person with specialized skill sets whose opinion may help a jury make sense of the factual evidence of a case.
 Testimonies from expert witnesses can have a tremendous influence on the final decision of the judge.
-As such, the admissibility standards of experts are strictly outlined in the Federal Rule of Evidence (FRE) 702, with specific definitions of (a) the qualifications of the expert witnesses and (b) the level of admissible testimony.
+As such, the Federal Rules of Evidence (FRE) 702 strictly outlines the admissibility standards of experts.
+Rule 702 lists specific definitions of (a) the qualifications of the expert witnesses and (b) the level of admissible testimony.
 An expert only meets the standards of a reliable expert witness when they satisfy all of the four primary pillars defined in the FRE 702.

 In order to be admissible, an expert witness must:

 - Practice in a profession relevant to the issue of the case

 - Have specialized knowledge through training, education, or practical experience